Saturday, 11 October 2008 As I force breakfast down this morning, I watch the lads in the Battlefield Band load

 I leave the Tan Hill Inn and drive into the upper reaches of Swaledale, then up over Buttertubs Pass and down into Wensleydale, where I stop at the Green Dragon to look up Mark Thompson.
 As usual, he's not there.
 I console myself with another half of Landlord.

 On the way to Leyburn, further down Wensleydale, I come up on a roadblock.
 Someone says that a motorcyclist has hit a car head-on.
-The cyclists love the winding roads through the Dales, and go very fast.
+The bikers love the winding roads through the Dales, and go very fast.
 Fortunately, there is a detour available, sparing me the sight of the inevitable consequence.
 I poke around the market town a while before returning to Reeth.
 Quiet night in the Black Bull.